phinwww/delphium/README.md

 ## features
 - entirely php-based, no javascript necessary
-- private: no ads, no popups, just download in one click.
+- private: no ads, no popups, just download in one click. i don't even know your IP address or any identifying information
 - lightweight: can be ran on pretty much any device

 ## installation